omniauth/omniauth-identity/README.markdown

 are pre-built models for popular ORMs that make this dead simple.

-**Note:** OmniAuth Identity is different from many other user authentication systems in that it is *not* intended to be associated with your primary `User` model.
+**Note:** OmniAuth Identity is different from many other user authentication systems in that it is *not* built to store authentication information in your primary `User` model.
 Instead, the `Identity` model should be **associated** with your `User` model giving you maximum flexibility to include other authentication strategies such as Facebook, Twitter, etc.